Esther Afua Ocloo: Business activity

 Ocloo worked at expanding her business.
 She travelled to England in 1956 to develop recipes for commercial canning.
 To overcome prejudice in Ghana against locally produced goods, she formed a manufacturers' association and helped organise the first "Made-in-Ghana" goods exhibition in 1958.
 Encouraged by President Kwame Nkrumah, she was elected as the first President of what became the Federation of Ghana Industries, serving from 1959 to 1961.
 In 1964 Ocloo was the first Ghanaian woman to be appointed as Executive Chairman of the National Food and Nutrition Board of Ghana.
-In the mid-1960s she expanded her activities into the tie and dye textile business.
+In the mid-1960s she expanded her activities into the tie and dye textile business.Esther owned a food processing company that produced a lot of processed foods such as Nkulenu Palmnut Soup.
+She was also one of the women pioneers who lent money to other women to support their small businesses.

 From the 1970s onward, she worked at a national and international level in the economic empowerment of women.
 She was appointed as an adviser to the Council of Women and Development from 1976 to 1986, a member of Ghana's national Economic Advisory Committee from 1978 to 1979, and a member of the Council of State in the Third Republic of Ghana from 1979 to 1981.
 She was an adviser to the First World Conference on Women in Mexico in 1975.

 Following that, she promoted the availability of credit to women, with small loans known as micro-credit, to stimulate their ability to found businesses.
 Making such loans to women was found to strengthen their ability to provide economically for their children and develop their families.
 Ocloo was a founding member and the first chairman of the Board of Directors of Women's World Banking from 1979 to 1985.